esyede/rakit/packages/docs/data/job.md

 ## Basic Knowledge

-Job System is a component for queuing and running tasks asynchronously (background processing).
-This system uses **auto-discovery** so you only need to create a Job class and it can be run directly without manual registration.
+The job system queues work to be run in the background.
+Jobs are auto-discovered, so a class in `application/jobs/` needs no registration.

 The job system supports several drivers: **file**, **database**, **redis**, and **memcached**.